Skip to content

 When the job count doubles, the duct tape shows.
 Spreadsheets fall out of sync, teams work off stale information, and small misses (a supplier price change, a schedule slip) snowball across multiple projects.

 Good project managers become professional firefighters when processes live in everyone’s heads.
-They spend their days herding texts and guessing at “current” numbers.
+They spend their days herding texts, digging for the latest notes, and guessing at “current” numbers.

-How Bolster helps: Create repeatable project templates, scope, tasks, dependencies, inspection checkpoints, and communication cadences, so every PM operates the same playbook.
-Bolster’s tasking and schedule views give PMs a forward-looking plan (not a rearview mirror), while field notes, photos, and client messages attach directly to the job record.
-Less trash, fewer “just checking in” calls, and tighter delivery.
+How Bolster helps: Build repeatable project templates (tasks, milestones, dependencies, inspection checkpoints, and communication cadence) so every PM runs the same playbook.
+Tasking and schedule views give PMs a forward-looking plan, while field notes, photos, and client messages stay attached to the job record.
+Less noise, fewer “just checking in” calls, tighter delivery.

-How Bolster helps: Build estimates from assemblies and live cost libraries, then track variance as soon as the job starts.
-Bolster ties POs, bills, and change orders back to the original estimate so you can see slippage early, by cost code and selection.
-Instead of discovering margin erosion at the end, you get alerts while there’s still time to course-correct (scope clarify, substitution, sequence change, or a documented CO).
+How Bolster helps: Start with structured estimates built from assemblies and cost libraries, then track variance as soon as the job starts.
+Tie changes back to scope and budget so you can spot slippage early.
+The goal is simple: catch margin erosion while there’s still time to fix it with scope clarity, substitutions, sequencing adjustments, or a properly documented change order.

 Every decision routes through one person.
 You approve every estimate, nudge every sub, and rewrite every client email.
 It’s not leadership, it’s a very expensive help desk.

-How Bolster helps: Granular roles and permissions let you delegate with confidence.
-Sales can configure proposals without touching accounting.
-PMs can issue POs within budget gates.
-Clients get a portal for selections, approvals, and payments, no more mystery inbox threads.
+How Bolster helps: Roles and permissions let you delegate without losing control.
+Sales can build and send proposals without stepping on accounting.
+PMs can run the job using clear templates and budget guardrails.
+Clients get a portal for selections, approvals, and payments so you’re not buried in mystery inbox threads.
 Your job shifts from “decider of everything” to “designer of the system.”

 More jobs aren’t better if half of them never had budget fit.
 Tire-kickers eat the calendar, demoralize your team, and clog the pipeline.

-How Bolster helps: Use Bolster’s Open Quote experience on your website to pre-scope and pre-qualify leads.
-Homeowners explore options, see ballpark ranges, and submit scoped inquiries that flow directly into your pipeline, complete with selections and budget signals.
+How Bolster helps: Use Open Quote on your website to pre-scope and pre-qualify leads.
+Homeowners can explore options, see ballpark ranges, and submit scoped inquiries that flow into your pipeline with clearer budget signals.
 Your team spends time on ready-to-buy opportunities, not free consulting.

-How Bolster helps: Selections and change orders are baked into the workflow.
-Clients pick from curated options with photos and descriptions; you price instantly from assemblies; approvals are digital; budgets update automatically; affected tasks shift on the schedule.
-Everyone sees the downstream impact before anything is green-lit.
+How Bolster helps: Selections and change orders are built into the workflow.
+Clients pick from curated options with photos and descriptions, you price quickly from assemblies, approvals are digital, and the budget updates as changes are accepted.
+Everyone sees the cost and schedule impact before anything is green-lit.

-A little bit of everything, email for bids, Excel for estimating, a chat app for the crew, and a folder jungle for docs, means a lot of double entry and zero context.
+A little bit of everything (email for bids, spreadsheets for estimating, chat apps for the crew, and a folder jungle for docs) means double entry and zero context.

-How Bolster helps: Consolidate into an all-in-one operating system purpose-built for residential.
-Estimating, takeoffs, supplier integrations, proposals, scheduling, selections, change orders, job costing, messaging, and payments live together.
-Less copy-paste, fewer mismatches, and faster onboarding of new hires.
+How Bolster helps: Consolidate into one system built for residential work: estimating, takeoffs, proposals, scheduling, selections, change orders, job costing, messaging, and payments in one place.
+Less copy-paste, fewer mismatches, faster onboarding.

 Picture a kitchen remodel pipeline:

-A homeowner uses your Open Quote to configure scope tiers (Good/Better/Best), sees transparent ranges, and submits.
-Your pipeline shows the lead with initial budget and preferred options, so discovery starts smart, not cold.
+A homeowner uses Open Quote to configure scope tiers (Good/Better/Best), sees transparent ranges, and submits.
+Your pipeline shows the lead with initial budget signals so discovery starts smart, not cold.

-You price from reusable assemblies tied to current supplier pricing.
-The proposal pulls branded sections, scope, allowances, and options in clicks, not hours.
+You price from reusable assemblies tied to your cost structure.
+The proposal pulls branded sections, scope, allowances, and options in clicks instead of hours.
 The client approves online and pays a deposit.

 The accepted estimate becomes the job budget.
 Tasks and dependencies load from your template.
-Subs are invited to their portal; POs go out with clear cost codes and due dates.
+Subs get clear expectations, due dates, and job context without your PM having to translate everything manually.

-The client chooses finishes inside their portal; COs are generated automatically with approvals and payment requests.
-The schedule adapts; the budget updates.
+The client chooses finishes inside their portal.
+Change orders are generated with approvals and payment requests.
+The schedule adapts and the budget updates so the job doesn’t drift.

-Bills and receipts tie back to cost codes.
+Bills and receipts tie back to cost categories.
 You watch actuals vs. budget by phase, not after the fact.
 At handoff, the client has a clean record of selections, docs, and warranties.

 That’s fewer handoffs, fewer unknowns, and more repeatable margin.

 Pick your “lighthouse” template.
-Choose your most common, highest-fit job type (e.g., mid-range kitchen, exterior repaint).
-Build one excellent estimate template with assemblies, allowances, and tiered options.
+Choose your most common, highest-fit job type (mid-range kitchen, exterior repaint).
+Build one excellent template with assemblies, allowances, and tiered options.

 Wire in Open Quote.
-Convert your website’s “Get a Quote” button into an interactive scoping experience.
-You’ll instantly feel the difference in lead quality.
+Convert your website’s “Get a Quote” into an interactive scoping experience.
+You’ll feel the difference in lead quality fast.

 Standardize scheduling and roles.
 Turn your whiteboard into a reusable schedule with dependencies and owners.
 Set permissions so the right people move the right levers.

 Close the loop.
-Add CO approvals, progress billing, and supplier POs so costs flow cleanly from estimate to actuals.
+Add change order approvals, progress billing, and purchase order flow so costs move cleanly from estimate to actuals.

 Small, deliberate steps, compounded, beat a big-bang overhaul every time.

 Scaling is messy.
-But chaos isn’t a requirement, it’s a symptom of disconnected systems.
-Bolster provides residential contractors with a connected platform to sell, price, plan, build, and receive payments, allowing your business to grow without exhausting your team or reducing your margins.
+Chaos isn’t a requirement, it’s a symptom of disconnected systems.
+Bolster gives residential contractors a connected platform to sell, price, plan, build, and receive payments so your business can grow without exhausting your team or shaving your margins.

 If you’re staring at that windy second story, let’s frame it together, this time with the right anchors.